ETS-Android1/Flixster/README.md

 <img src="https://github.com/dong200k/Flixster/blob/master/portrait.gif" width=250><br>

 ### Notes
-When initially creating this application, I had some trouble with the descriptiion going off the screen.
-While the this issue seems to be fixed, I hope to master and truly understand .xml UI/layouts in the future.
+When initially creating this application, I had some trouble with the description going off the screen.
+While the this issue seems to be fixed, I hope to further bolster my understanding of UI/layouts design in the future.

 ### Open-source libraries used